-5. You must observe the 1 metre social distancing as far as possible when preparing the boat to row, during launching and retrieval and packing away the boat.
+5. You must observe the 1 metre social distancing as far as possible when preparing the boat to row and packing away the boat.

 Please be mindful of the public and politely ask them to move away especially when going to and from the slipway.

 6. A face mask or covering must be worn during the activities referred to in point 5 above.